dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * Since it's showing current time - it's not the same as `Instant`, cause current time on your machine may be different from UTC current time
 * since there is no concept of timezone/offset - you can convert it into UTC time - and it will show the same time
 * But you can't convert `Instant` into it, because here you have to provide timezone
+* so it's an object completely unhinged/unrelated to any concept of timezone, it's just date and time, nor in any timezone neigher in UTC.
+Yet when you call `now` it shows your current time in your timezone, but doesn't have any concept inside itself.
+So it's ideal to work, if you just want to work with datetime.
+If you need offset/timezone you can use specific classes
 ```java
 import java.time.LocalDateTime;
 import java.time.ZoneId;